JayRugMan/Intermediate_JavaScript/README.md

 > **.then()**
 > This is a method of promises to direct what happens when it's settled, whether `fulfilled` or `rejected`.
 It takes two arguments, the first is the function to do when fulfilled, called the `onFulfilled` function.
 The second is the function to do when rejected, called `onRejected`.
 ___

+> **Composition**
+> The chaining together of multiple promises.
+For example, "If the clothes are cleaned, then we’ll want to put them in the dryer.
+After the dryer runs, if the clothes are dry, then we can fold them and put them away."

+> [!NOTE]
+> Promises are designed with composition in mind.
+___